Need to know

 "Maybe some kids sleep better with the hum of a humidifier, but whether a humidified environment makes a kid sleep better or not – I don't think there's any evidence for it."

-As you would expect, there are risks with using a device that boils water or emits steam – especially if you have babies or little kids that could touch it or pull it down on top of them.
+As you would expect, there are risks with using a device that boils water or emits steam such as a warm mist humidifier – especially if you have babies or little kids that could touch it or pull it down on top of them.
 "There is a risk of a child burning themselves," confirms Oliver.

 "If you're using a humidifier that emits a mist through mechanical means, anything that's in the water will be aerosolised into the mist – and if people don't clean their humidifier and there's water left in there for weeks on end, bugs start to grow," says Oliver.